Armin-Montigny/MCDC/README.md

 # Usage of minimum irredundant DNFs

-Sometime complex boolean expressions are given.
+Sometimes complex boolean expressions are given.
 There are often shorter and easier equivalent expressions existing, which make evaluation for MC/DC substantially faster and easier.
-The software incorporates the Quine & McCluskey method (modified optimized version) to minimize boolean expression.
+The software incorporates the Quine & McCluskey method (a modified optimized version) to minimize boolean expression.
 Since the result of this method may produce more than one solution, the set cover or unate covering problem is used, to identify all possible outcomes.
 Heuristic ist used to speed up the